ga4gh/product-process/README.md

 As of April 2022, this process was a draft, which was open for comment.

-As of June 2023, revisions have been undertaken, which will be presented to the GA4GH Steering Committee.
+As of June 2023, revisions were undertaken.
+These were approved by the GA4GH Steering Committee on 17th July 2023.